SoftHu/tos_avg/En/Liliana.md

 graph LR
 Start -->1763122475101619[<b>Speaker 👉 Lilliana:</b>

-Your gifts are always so snowy!
+Your gifts always arrive in the nick of time!
-It's a big help, just what I needed.
+Such a big help.
+Just what I needed.
-How can I ever thank you enough, &lbrace;playername&rbrace; always takes such good care of me.]
+How can I ever thank you? &lbrace;playername&rbrace;'s always looking out for me.]
 Start -->1763122475102645[<b>Speaker 👉 Lilliana:</b>

+Your gift made me feel...
-Receiving your gift, I suddenly felt ...... warm, like bathing in the sunset.
+A warmth all of a sudden, like bathing in the sunset.
-It may be a bit strange to say so, but this is the true feeling of my heart just now.]
+It may be strange to say out loud, but that's how I felt just now.]
 Start -->1763122475102647[<b>Speaker 👉 Lilliana:</b>

-Actually you don't have to break the bank so much ......
+Actually you don't have to do this...
 Even without these gifts, we're still friends.]
 Start -->1763122475102649[<b>Speaker 👉 Lilliana:</b>

-It might be a bit rude to say that ......
+It might be a bit rude to say this but...
-Actually, I'm usually more concerned with creativity, and I don't have a lot of extra materialistic desires.
+I'm usually more focused on work than other things.
-These gifts, even though they're out of goodwill, would bother me a bit.]
+These gifts, though out of goodwill, do confuse me.]
 Start -->1763122475103675[<b>Speaker 👉 Lilliana:</b>

 What's this?
 Are you a child?
-I can't believe you're making such a boring joke ......]
+I can't believe you find something like that funny...]
 Start -->1763122475103677[<b>Speaker 👉 Lilliana:</b>

 Today is really my lucky day!
-I'm really happy to receive such a heartwarming birthday gift.
+I'm overjoyed to receive such a heart-warming birthday gift.
-Maybe I should record this moment with a painting.
+Maybe I should capture this moment with a painting.]
-]
 Start -->1763122475104703[<b>Speaker 👉 Lilliana:</b>

-&lbrace;playername&rbrace; for my birthday gift ......
+A birthday gift from &lbrace;playername&rbrace;...
 I'll have to take good care of it then.
-Let's just put it next to the gift from Yhoji!]
+I'll put it next to the gift from Yoji!]
 Start -->1763122475104705[<b>Speaker 👉 Lilliana:</b>

-Birthday present?
+A birthday present?!
 Thank you, &lbrace;playername&rbrace;.]
 Start -->1763122475105731[<b>Speaker 👉 Lilliana:</b>

 What?
 Is this a birthday present?
-Uh ......
-Thank you.
+Uh...
+Thanks?
-Actually, I forget about birthdays all the time.]
+Actually, I forget my birthday all the time.]
 Start -->1763122475105733[<b>Speaker 👉 Lilliana:</b>

 Is this your &quot;birthday surprise&quot; for me?